alump/alump-vaadin-rich-text-editor/README.md

 ## Release history

+### 1.2.0-alump4
+- Adding index option to data entry method to make sure it will get right location event after the server round trip.
+- Add white space before data entry if at index 0: Quill Bug: https://github.com/quilljs/quill/issues/3045
+- Fix typo in I18N key
+- Add selection lenght value to server-button-clicked even for future use

-### 1.2.0-alump3
+### 1.2.0-alump3 - 1.2.0-alump1 (unpublished)
-Convert data entry to inline element to not break blocks
+- alump3: Convert data entry to inline element to not break blocks

-### 1.2.0-alump2
-Adjusted dependendencies to be more strict on versions
+- alump2: Adjusted dependendencies to be more strict on versions

-### 1.2.0-alump1
-First try
+- alump1: First try

 # Original README...